itdxer/blog.itdxer.com/_posts/2020-03-22-iterative-homogenization-by-elimination.md

 Let's say we have \\(S\\) objects and each object is associated with one of the
 \\(N\\) classes.
 There are \\(c_i\\) objects associated with the \\(i\\)-th class.
-We want to eliminate only \\(b\\) objects in a way that forms distribution of classes as close as possible to the uniformal distribution.
+We want to eliminate only \\(b\\) objects in a way that forms the distribution of classes as close as possible to the uniform distribution.